 Steve Zelt . . .

-. . . was born in Alhambra, California, but he grew up in a small suburb called Diamond Bar, next to the big city of Pomona, where his mom did her shopping and he went to school.
+. . . was born in Alhambra, California, but his family moved east to live in a new suburb called Diamond Bar.
 That was in 1960.
+Pomona was the big city where his mom did her shopping and Steve went to school.

-Just up the street from there, on Garey Avenue, is the Fox theater where Orson Welles tested The Magnificent Ambersons to disastrous reviews.
-Years later, Steve saw The Absent Minded Professor in the still, but slightly less, magnificent Fox theater.
+In Pomona is the Fox theater where in 1942 Orson Welles tested The Magnificent Ambersons to disastrous reviews.
+Years later, Steve saw many movies in the Fox theater; it was still magnificent, only slightly less.